SaronTetra/WattOhm/README.md

 WattOhm is a bank simulator written in Rust

-it uses Rocket as a web framework and Diesel for operating on the database
+using Rocket as a web framework and Diesel for operating on the database

 the database used is PostgreSQL